Most users of TLA+ will run the TLA+ tools from the TLA+ Toolbox. How to download them and run them outside the Toolbox is explained here.

 A program for typesetting TLA+ specifications.
 It is used by the Toolbox's Produce PDF Version command to generate and display a pdf file with a pretty-printed version of a specification.
 Chapter 13 of Specifying Systems has some tips on formatting this version.
 TLATeX can also be used outside the Toolbox to include TLA+ formulas and PlusCal code as part of a LaTeX document.
 Click here to find out how to run TLATeX outside the Toolbox.
 Here are instructions for how to include TLA+ formulas and PlusCal code in a LaTeX document.
 You will have to download the

 The current versions of the language and tools differ somewhat from the ones described in the book.
 Most notably, language constructs for writing proofs have been added to TLA+, and a number of features have been added to TLC.
-All significant changes to the tools since the book was written are described in the document Current Versions of the TLA+ Tools ; changes to the language are described in this web page.
-The complete current list of TLC command-line options is here.
+All significant changes to the tools since the book was written are described in the document Current Versions of the TLA+ Tools, which contains a complete list of TLC command-line options.
+Changes to the language are described in this web page.

 Known bugs in the tools are reported on the TLA+ Github issues page.
 Requests for additional features are also posted there.
 Tell us about any problems or inadequacies you find with the tools.
 But please remember that we are a small number of people trying to respond to the needs of an ever-growing number of users.